top of page

 Very low maintenance garden design makes an addition to the living space.
 Composite decking with hidden fixings is a durable solution for a generous dining area.

-It's great to have the chance to completely accessorize the garden.
-We chose portable, rechargeable lights as well as wall lights, strong botanical designs on the cushions (very low maintenance), and furniture was selected to support the striped theme.
+It's great to be asked to accessorize the garden.
+We chose portable lights, wall lights, strong botanical designs on the cushions, and furniture selected to support the striped theme.

 The orange paint is playful and it's a credit to our client that she went for it.
 Apparently, at night, the orange roof beam seems to float in the dark!

 Wall lights reflect the shape of the pergola, very dramatic on the black fence.
-A painted feather board fence can be a thing of beauty at night or in the sun.
 The bespoke, dyed concrete step and path are beautifully made.

-We started with an ugly duckling that is now 'a very fine swan indeed!'
+We started with an ugly duckling that's now 'a very fine swan indeed!'
 Binky was a hard taskmaster but I think she's happy.

 bottom of page